Elena Burceanu

 Along with our Theoretical Research team at Bitdefender, we want to put Romania on the map of top research.
 I am very involved in building a community by organizing and taking part in regular theoretical seminars, workshops, courses, tutorials, reading groups, summer schools, and academic meetings in Bucharest.

 I received my BSc and MSc from the University Politehnica Bucharest, on Compilers and Distributed Systems.
 I have a strong background in Mathematics and Physics, with awards at national and international contests.
-More recently, I defended my PhD at University of Bucharest, with Efficiently Exploiting Space-Time Consensus for Object Segmentation and Tracking in Video thesis, under Marius Leordeanu and Gheorghe Stefanescu supervision.
+More recently (Feb 2022), I defended my PhD at University of Bucharest, with Efficiently Exploiting Space-Time Consensus for Object Segmentation and Tracking in Video thesis, under Marius Leordeanu and Gheorghe Stefanescu supervision.
 I had outstanding members in the PhD Defense Committee: Tinne Tuytelaars - KU Leuven, João F. Henriques - University of Oxford, Viorica Pătrăucean - Google DeepMind.
 I am profoundly grateful to you all.

 My current research interest is in Generalization problems under Distribution Shifts.